 - For serious anglers: If you don’t want to leave home without your favorite rod and reel check out our post on traveling with fishing gear.

 This is, no doubt, a long list.
 To make things easier to memorize, we’ve created this downloadable infographic containing some most important items you’ll want to pack.

 What can’t you live without when you go fishing abroad?
 Have we missed something?
 Let us know in the comments section below.

-If you haven’t booked your fishing charter holiday yet, now’s the time to browse FishingBooker for the world’s largest collection of fishing charters and book the trip of a lifetime!
+If you haven’t booked your fishing charter holiday yet, now’s the time to find a charter near you and book the trip of a lifetime!